Advent Pdcasts

-Here are some of the ways we will be moving through Advent and celebrating Christmas as a community - we'd love you to join us.
+Here are some of the ways we will be moving through Advent and into Christmas and New Year as a community - we'd love you to join us.

 All children must be accompanied by an over 16, and they remain the responsibility of that adult at all times.